Education in China: Special education

 The 1985 National Conference on Education also recognized the importance of special education, in the form of programs for gifted children and for slow learners.
-Gifted children were allowed to skip grades.
+Gifted children were allowed to skip years.
 Slow learners were encouraged to reach minimum standards, although those who did not maintain the pace seldom reached the next stage.
 For the most part, children with severe learning problems and those with handicaps and psychological needs were the responsibilities of their families.
 Extra provisions were made for blind and severely hearing-impaired children, although in 1984 special schools enrolled fewer than 2 percent of all eligible children in those categories.
 The China Welfare Fund, established in 1984, received state funding and had the right to solicit donations within China and from abroad, but special education has remained a low government priority.

 Today, China has 1,540 schools for special education, with 375,000 students; more than 1,000 vocational training institutes for disabled people, nearly 3,000 standard vocational training and education institutes that also admit disabled people; more than 1,700 training organizations for rehabilitating hearing-impaired children, with over 100,000 trained and in-training children.
 In 2004, 4,112 disabled students entered ordinary schools of higher learning.
 Of disabled children receiving special education, 63.6 percent of total recruitment numbers and 66.2 percent of enrollment were in ordinary schools or special classes thereof.